LoganCome/FL4COVID/README.md

 This repo is forked from <a href="https://github.com/lindawangg">https://github.com/lindawangg</a> and  <a href="https://github.com/IliasPap/COVIDNet">https://github.com/IliasPap/COVIDNet</a>

 ## Citation

-If you find this code useful for your research, please cite our paper：
+If you find this code useful for your research, please cite our paper:

 @article{liu2020experiments,
   title={Experiments of federated learning for covid-19 chest x-ray images}, author={Liu, Boyi and Yan, Bingjie and Zhou, Yize and Yang, Yifan and Zhang, Yixian}, journal={arXiv preprint arXiv:2007.05592}, year={2020}
 }

 @inproceedings{yan2021experiments,
   title={Experiments of federated learning for COVID-19 chest X-ray images}, author={Yan, Bingjie and Wang, Jun and Cheng, Jieren and Zhou, Yize and Zhang, Yixian and Yang, Yifan and Liu, Li and Zhao, Haojiang and Wang, Chunjuan and Liu, Boyi},